cerebral/cerebral/packages/docs/content/tutorial/06_using-inputoutput.en.md

 ```

 We would like to access the input-object from within our action.
 So lets have a look at such a sample action.
-You can create on the lint above the instantiation of the controller:
+You can create on the line above the instantiation of the controller:

 ```js
 ...